 I am an enthusiastic learner, so I am always looking for ways to accelerate my growth to overcome obstacles and, if possible, make a difference in the world.
 In addition, I believe that to excel in our careers, in my case in the medical-scientific area, we need to master technical-scientific skills as well as other hard skills such as languages.

 This is particularly important in the context of pharmaceuticals’ global perspective, which makes mastering languages crucial to reaching your full potential.
-Therefore, the Santander Scholarship Language at the University of Pennsylvania was ideal to support me in my professional career.
+Therefore, the Santander Language Course at the University of Pennsylvania was ideal to support me in my professional career.

 To give just one example, it helped me to orientate my goals and to know how I could attract the attention of recruiters, in part thanks to networking not only between students but also with teachers via sharing of knowledge and experience.
 Furthermore, the advantage of the programme being so international allowed me to develop multicultural competencies and create meaningful relationships with people from distinct backgrounds.